NishanthSingaraju/CloudPatch/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.